 gary wallis takes us backstage at lee mcqueen’s controversial early shows

-The resulting photographs by Wallis - most of which have not been widely seen before - now make up a stunning book, McQueen Backstage - The Early Shows, depicting a fresh faced McQueen and his friends and collaborators, mainly at work and sometimes at play.
-In tandem to this, Proud Gallery Chelsea is exhibiting photographs from the book throughout March and early April.
+The resulting photographs by Wallis — most of which have not been widely seen before — now make up a stunning book, McQueen Backstage — The Early Shows, depicting a fresh-faced McQueen and his friends and collaborators, mainly at work and sometimes at play.
+In tandem with this, Proud Gallery Chelsea is exhibiting photographs from the book throughout March and early April.

 "One of the biggest feelings when doing the book was sadness about what happened to Lee in the end, before the monstrous machine of the fashion industry took over, but also that we had drifted apart," Wallis reveals.
 "It was nice to look back and celebrate him.
 Sometimes he was intentionally controversial but there was always a meaning behind it.
 He was a smart guy with a wicked sense of humour."

-Here, Wallis talks i-D through a selection of his own favourite images from the book.
+Here, Wallis talks i-D through a selection of his own favorite images from the book.

 "We were at Issie and Detmar's house in Gloucestershire for the weekend, just after Lee's 'Banshee' Show had happened at the Café de Paris.
 We made a little film of Lee that he was going to use to get him more attention in the US.
 This photo was taken during a break — we were just messing about.
 He let this photo go out to the press afterwards — the first one where anyone had actually seen his face.
 Before that, in pictures in magazines like i-D, he had not shown his face.
 Partly because he didn't want people to recognise him and only want to be friends with him because he was 'a famous fashion designer'.
 He is wearing my jumper in that photo.
 I never got it back!"

 "This was taken during the same weekend we had been in Gloucestershire.
-We drove back to Elizabeth Street to a run down house where Lee worked.
+We drove back to Elizabeth Street to a run down house where Issie and Detmar lived.
 It had been a traumatic weekend for her, personally, as a family member had died while on a Buffalo hunting trip.
 She had taken off her sunglasses and hat, closed her eyes and dozed off for about 20 minutes.
-I really like this picture of her - it's calm and peaceful.
+I really like this picture of her — it's calm and peaceful.
 She's not playing about or pretending to be happy, she is just completely at ease."